What to Expect with Your Cataract Surgery

 Your doctor will prescribe eye drops to help alleviate these symptoms, which should subside within the first few days after surgery.
 It may take a few months for your vision to stabilize.
 You will be provided with a pair of sunglasses to wear while your eye heals.
 Be sure to use only these sunglasses; other eyewear will not provide the same protection.
 Do not resume wearing contact lenses while your eye is healing.
 Be sure to schedule and attend post-operative appointments as recommended, to monitor your healing progress; and be sure to contact us immediately if you develop any new or worsening symptoms after cataract surgery.

 Learn More about Cataract Surgery

-For more information regarding cataract surgery in Toronto, Ontario, contact the laser eye specialists at Yonge Eglinton Laser Eye + Cosmetic Centre to schedule your personal consultation.
+For more information regarding cataract surgery and cataract surgery cost in Toronto, Ontario, contact the laser eye specialists at TLC Yonge Eglinton Laser Eye Centre to schedule your personal consultation.
 We look forward to hearing from you, and hopefully helping to correct your vision.